 What’s Covered with Townhouse Insurance?

-As mentioned before, typical townhouse insurance policies mirror the same coverages you would typically find with a homeowners insurance policy (e.g., damage from storms).
-But you may need to add a few additional coverages, depending on where you live and what else you've got going on, like:
+Typical townhouse insurance policies mirror the same coverages you would typically find with a homeowners insurance policy (e.g., damage from storms).
+But you may need to add a few additional coverages, depending on where you live and what else you've got going on, such as:

 - Flood insurance: If you live in a flood-prone area, you should boost your policy to avoid mold and structural damage caused by overflowing water.

-- Earthquake insurance: Similarly, if your townhouse is in an area that regularly experiences the shakes, an earthquake insurance policy can help cover repairs to your home’s structure, protection for injured occupants, and your belongings.
+- Earthquake insurance: Similarly, if your townhouse is in an area that regularly experiences earth movement, an earthquake insurance policy can help cover repairs to your home’s structure and protection for injured occupants and your belongings.

-- Umbrella insurance: If you feel your standard townhouse insurance policy isn’t comprehensive enough, consider an umbrella insurance policy, which boosts your coverage beyond your initial policy’s limits.
-If you regularly host a book club for seniors at your home, you may want to invest in umbrella coverage for any claims that may be filed against you.
+- Umbrella insurance: If you feel your standard townhouse insurance policy isn’t comprehensive enough, consider an umbrella insurance policy, which boosts your liability coverage beyond your initial policy’s limits.

-To be totally sure your home is properly covered against all threats, speak with an independent insurance agent.
+To be completely sure your home is properly covered against all threats, speak with an independent insurance agent.
 They'll help you get a townhouse insurance policy that includes all the coverage you need.

 How Much Does Townhouse Insurance Cost?